-The program will help each student apply for five available festival scholarships each summer.
+The program will help each student apply for festival scholarships each summer.

-Teach crowdsourcing, networking, and fundraising skills to help the student raise money to purchase a high-quality instrument.
+Students learn crowdsourcing, networking, and fundraising skills to help raise money to purchase a high-quality instrument.
 This process will help the students understand the fundraising process.

-Students will be able to take part in instrument-specific master classes with NWS Fellows and NWS visiting faculty members, including, potentially, NWS Founder and Artistic Director Michael Tilson Thomas and visiting conductors.
+Students will be able to take part in instrument-specific master classes with NWS Fellows and NWS visiting faculty members and artists.
+Students may also potentially perform for NWS Artistic Director Michael Tilson Thomas.